nagsendahat/money-transfer-api/README.md

 mvn exec:java
 ```

-Application starts a jetty server on localhost port 8080 An H2 in memory database initialized with some sample user and account data To view
+Application starts using the Spark microservices framework on localhost port 4567.
+Once the server is started some of the data is loaded into the H2 in memory database to be able to view using following services

 - http://localhost:4567/users/all
 - http://localhost:4567/users/byUserName/test1